JonathanVil/protocol-visualizer/PROTOCOL.md

 3. **Events are emitted only from the sim goroutine**, so `seq` assignment is race-free.
 4. **One writer goroutine** owns the WebSocket write side; acks, errors, events, and snapshots all funnel through it.
-5. **Snapshot before stream**: the snapshot is fetched at a tick boundary before the event stream begins, ensuring a consistent starting state.
+5. **Snapshot before stream**: each connection subscribes to events, then fetches the snapshot at a tick boundary and sends it before any events.
+Every connection receives every event.